SALEM COLLEGE

 You're In!

-If you have any questions you can contact Sydney Bowen, your Orientation and First Year Engagement Coordinator, at sydney.bowen@salem.edu or 336-917-5293.
+If you have any questions you can contact Sydney Bowen, your Associate Director of Student Activities and Orientation, at sydney.bowen@salem.edu

 You can also contact your admissions counselor at their respective email and phone number.